knights-analytics/hugot/README.md

     modelPath, err := hugot.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./models/", hugot.NewDownloadOptions())
     check(err)

-    // we now create the configuration for the text classification pipeline we want to create.
+    //We now create the configuration for the text classification pipeline we want to create.
-    // Options to the pipeline can be set here using the Options field config := TextClassificationConfig{
+    // Options to the pipeline can be set here using the Options field config := hugot.TextClassificationConfig{
     ModelPath: modelPath,
     Name:      "testPipeline",
     }
     // then we create out pipeline.
-    // Note: the pipeline will also be added to the session object so all pipelines can be destroyed at once sentimentPipeline, err := NewPipeline(session, config)
+    // Note: the pipeline will also be added to the session object, so all pipelines can be destroyed at once sentimentPipeline, err := NewPipeline(session, config)
     check(err)